Sheikh-H/VenTory-Inventory-Manager/README.md

 Images are uploaded to Cloudinary rather than being stored directly inside the application's local filesystem.

 The returned secure image URL is then stored in the database.

+Cloudinary images are not automatically deleted when a corresponding stock item is removed, meaning unused images may need to be removed manually from the Cloudinary account.

 ---